Scaling In and Scaling Out in Cloud Firewall for GCP MIG

 When a scale-out event triggers:

-1. GCP Autoscale launches new Security Gateways.
+1. GCP Autoscale launches new Cloud Firewall Gateways.

 3. The Security Management ServerClosed Check Point Single-Domain Security Management Server or a Multi-Domain Security Management Server.:

-1. Detects new Security Gateway instances.
+1. Detects new Cloud Firewall Gateway instances.

 2. Establishes a Secure Internal Communication (SICClosed Secure Internal Communication.
 The Check Point proprietary mechanism with which Check Point computers that run Check Point software authenticate each other over SSL, for secure communication.
-This authentication is based on the certificates issued by the ICA on a Check Point Management Server.) channel with these Security Gateway instances.
+This authentication is based on the certificates issued by the ICA on a Check Point Management Server.) channel with these Cloud Firewall Gateway instances.

 Scale In